How to Teach Your Kids the True Meaning of Labor Day

 More: Labor Day Facts & Trivia That’ll Get Your Kids Up to Speed on the Holiday

-Relate the past to the present
+Relate the past to the present.

 Working conditions have greatly improved in the United States since the 19th century, but we still have a long way to go before all workers are treated with the dignity and respect they deserve.
-Sadly, things are only getting worse for laborers and unions under the current administration.

-In May of this year, President Donald Trump signed three executive orders that targeted federal labor unions and, therefore, hurt federal employees.
-Under these orders, Trump has made it more difficult for employees and union reps to file grievances or bargain for workplace changes while also making it easier for federal employers to fire workers.
+During his presidency, Donald Trump signed three executive orders that targeted federal labor unions and, therefore, hurt federal employees.
+Under these orders, Trump made it more difficult for employees and union reps to file grievances or bargain for workplace changes while also making it easier for federal employers to fire workers.

+President Biden, during his campaign, endorsed a lot of union-friendly policies and has worked hard to put them in place. “[U]nion leaders and their allies are happily surprised with the breadth of Biden’s moves,” says Eleanor Mueller in an article for Politico.
+“Within the Labor Department alone, key agencies like the Occupational Safety and Health Administration are taking steps to reverse Trump-era policies and, in some cases, going beyond that.”

 While kids may not be able to fully grasp executive orders or labor unions (honestly, many of us could use a refresher), you can still communicate that workers still face issues today.
 To make it a positive lesson, you can explain why it’s important that kids learn how to advocate for themselves at an early age.